 A poetry writing workshop, with class discussions of student work and the work of established poets.
 Emphasizes experimentation and creative exercises as well as engagement with issues of craft and intensive reading of a broad range of poetry.
 Non-majors welcome.
-Pass/fail grading.
 Prerequisite: ENG 105 with a grade of C or higher.
 Offered every fall.